kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-V` or `--verbose`: calls for more verbose output.
 This is a binary choice, not a matter of degree.
+- `-X`: turns on echoing of script lines
 - `--log-folder $pathname`: says where to put the logs from the controllers.
 Will be `mkdir -p` if absent.
 Defaults to `${PWD}/kubestellar-logs`.